rpucella/rpucella.github.io/courses/focs-fa20/homeworks/homework3.md

 Code a function `suffixes` of type `'a list -> ('a list) list` where `suffixes xs` returns the list of all suffixes of `xs`.
 For instance, the suffixes of `[x1; x2; x3]` are `[]`, `[x3]`, `[x2; x3]`, and `[x1; x2; x3]`.
-Note that the empty list is always a suffix.
+Note that the empty list is always a suffix of any list.

 Sample output: